 While outside enjoying the mild, fleeting Alabama spring weather, I discovered a honeysuckle vine covering our azaleas.
-Is there anything more truly, sublimely Southern than a honeysuckle vine?
+Instantly I envisioned a lemon honeysuckle cocktail.
+Honestly, is there anything more truly, sublimely Southern than a honeysuckle vine?
 To my delight, my two children took as much pleasure in tasting the dulcet nectar as I did at their age.
 For days, we had “Honeysuckle Time.”
 My two-year-old always squealed when she got a particularly juicy bead of nectar, prompting gales of laughter from her older brother.

 Unfortunately, honeysuckle has a bit of a bad rap.
 Its sale and distribution has been outlawed in some states because of its invasive nature.
 We did not plant it, but rather discovered its existence, and I may incur gardener wrath for saying this, but I’m glad its here.
 It doesn’t seem to harm our azaleas in any way, and until it does, it’s here to stay.